This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I will need 12 Ribbon Picks to put into the sprays and 12 extra for final assembly.

-Now, I’m assembling my spray by taking the bud and taping on the two small leaves slightly below the top of the bud.
+Now, I’m assembling my spray by taking the bud and taping on the two small leaves slightly below the bud’s top.
 Refer to Video at 19:24

 I’m now adding two flowers, one on each side, taping them on one at a time.
 The top of the flowers come to the bottom of the bud.